 Bacteria is often referred to as “Gram-positive” or “Gram-negative”.
 The Gram method is a way of staining bacteria to determine basic cell wall properties to help identify the general type of bacteria quickly.
 However, not all bacteria stain either positive or negative consistently, and some don’t stain at all.

-In addition to Gram staining, microbes used to be routinely cultured in a laboratory in a petri dish to identify them.
+In addition to Gram staining, microorganisms were routinely cultured in a laboratory in a petri dish to identify them.
 Since some microbes are not able to be cultured outside of the body in a lab in a petri dish, and since Gram staining is helpful but not an absolute diagnosis, now the gold standard is to use gene sequencing to more accurately determine the genus, species and strain levels of flora.

-Spores are reproductive structures that are either actively ejected from the microbe with force, or passively distributed through contact with the environment.
+Spores are reproductive structures that are either actively ejected from the microorganism with force, or passively distributed through contact with the environment.
 You have probably heard of mold spores, but may be surprised to know that some bacteria form spores, too.
-Microbes that produce spores are “sporulating”; microbes that don’t produce spores are “non-sporulating.”
+Microbes that produce spores are “sporulating”; those that don’t produce spores are “non-sporulating.”

 When doing experiments, scientists summarize where the study was done.
 “In vitro” means in isolated cells in a laboratory test tube or petri dish.
 “In vivo” means in the whole, living organism.
 “Ex vivo” means in live, isolated cells studied outside of an organism but in conditions similar to their natural conditions.